-Transfers POS FTE Amount A transfer of \$575,000 is included in support of the Department's Justice Consolidated Office Network (JCON) and JCON S/TS programs which will be moved to the Working Capital Fund and provided as a billable service in FY 2013.
-575 The component transfer for the Office of Information Policy (OIP) into the General Administration appropriation will centralize appropriated funding and eliminate the current reimbursable financing process.
-The centralization of the funding is administratively advantageous because it eliminates the paper-intensive reimbursement process. -14 The component transfer to the Professional Responsibility Advisory Office (PRAO) into the General Administration appropriation will centralize appropriated funding and eliminate the current reimbursable financing process.
-The centralization of the funding is administratively advantageous because it eliminates the paper-intensive reimbursement process. -127 Increases 2013 Pay Raise.
-This request provides for a proposed 0.5 percent pay raise to be effective in January of 2013.
-The increase only includes the general pay raise.
-The amount requested, \$567,000, represents the pay amounts for 3/4 of the fiscal year plus appropriate benefits (\$420,000 for pay and \$147,000 for benefits.)
-567 Retirement .
-Agency retirement contributions increase as employees under CSRS retire and are replaced by FERS employees.
-Based on OPM government-wide estimates, we project that the DOJ workforce will convert from CSRS to FERS at a rate of 1.3 percent per year.
-The requested increase of \$281,000 is necessary to meet our increased retirement obligations as a result of this conversion.
-281 FERS Rate Increase.
-On June 11, 2010, the Board of Actuaries of the Civil Service Retirement System recommended a new set of economic assumptions for the Civil Service Retirement System (CSRS) and the Federal Employees Retirement System (FERS).
-In accordance with this change, effective October 1, 2011 (FY 2012), the total Normal Cost of Regular retirement under FERS will increase from the current level of 12.5% of pay to 12.7%.
-The total FERS contribution for Law Enforcement retirement will increase from 27.0% to 27.6%.
-This will result in new agency contribution rates of 11.9% for normal costs (up from the current 11.7%) and 26.3% for law enforcement personnel (up from the current 25.7%).
-The amount requested, \$240,000, represents the funds needed to cover this increase.
-240 Employees Compensation Fund.
-The \$49,000 increase reflects payments to the Department of Labor for injury benefits paid in the past year under the Federal Employee Compensation Act.
-This estimate is based on the first quarter of prior year billing and current year estimates.
-49
+Direct Pos.
+Estimate FTE Amount Technical Adjustments 1 Adjustment - 2013 CR 0.612%: 0 PL 112-175 section 101 (c) provided 0.612% across the board increase above the current rate for the 2013 CR funding level.
+This adjustment reverses this increase. -1,366 0 0 -1,366 Transfers 0 1 JCON and JCON S/TS: This transfer of \$575,000 is included in support of the Department's Justice Consolidated Office Network (JCON) and JCON S/TS programs which will be moved to the Working Capital Fund and provided as a billable service in FY 2014.
+575 2 Office of Information Policy (OIP) from components: This component transfer for the Office of Information Policy (OIP) into the General Administration appropriation will centralize appropriated funding and eliminate the current reimbursable financing process.
+The centralization of the funding is administratively advantageous because it eliminates the paper-intensive reimbursement process. because it emminates the paper-intensive reimbulsement process. -14 3 Professional Responsibility Advisory Office (PRAO) from components: This component transfer to the Professional Responsibility Advisory Office (PRAO) into the General Administration appropriation will centralize appropriated funding and eliminate the current reimbursable financing process.
+The centralization of the funding is administratively advantageous because it eliminates the paper-intensive reimbursement process. -107 Subtotal, Transfers 0 0 454 Pay and Benefits 1 2014 Pay Raise: This request provides for a proposed 1 percent pay raise to be effective in January of 2014.
+This increase only includes the general pay raise.
+The amount requested, \$1,154,000 represents the pay amounts for 3/4 of the fiscal year plus appropriate benefits (\$888,000 for salaries and \$266,000 for benefits).
+1,154 2 Annualization of the 2013 Pay Raise: This request provides for annualization of the 0.5 percent pay raise effective April 17, 2013.
+The amount requested, \$194,000, is for salary plus appropriate benefits (\$149,000 for pay and \$45,000 for benefits.)
+194 4 Employee Compensation Fund: This \$25,000 request provides for anticipated changes in payments to the Department of Labor for injury benefits under the Federal Employee Compensation Act.
+25 5 Health Insurance: Effective January 2014, the component's contribution to Federal employees' health insurance increases.
+The additional amount required is \$316,000.
+316 6 Retirement: Agency retirement contributions increase as employees under CSRS retire and are replaced by FERS employees.
+Based on U.S. Department of Justice Agency estimates, we project that the DOJ workforce will convert from CSRS to FERS at a rate of 1.3 percent per year.
+The requested increase of \$231 is necessary to meet our increased retirement obligations as a result of this conversion.
+231 Subtotal, Pay and Benefits 0 0 1,920 Domestic Rent and Facilities ľ .,020